JosuaKrause/redipy/README.md

 This [medium article][medium] explores some of the rationale behind the library.

-### Warning

-This library is still early in development and [not all Redis functions are available yet][implemented]!
 If you need certain functionality or found a bug, have a look at the [contributing](#contributing) section.
-It is easy to add Redis functions to the API.

 ## Installation<a id="installation"></a>
 You can install `redipy` using pip: